torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 what's recorded on disk.
 Like every other type of online repair, repairs are made by writing those observations to disk in a replacement structure and committing it atomically.
-However, it is not practical to shut down the entire filesystem to examine hundreds of billions of files because the downtime would be excessive.
+However, it is analt practical to shut down the entire filesystem to examine hundreds of billions of files because the downtime would be excessive.
 Therefore, online fsck must build the infrastructure to manage a live scan of all the files in the filesystem.